Polyconseil/dokang/docs/basics.rst

        frontend.
 Dokang does **not** serve the indexed documents, it provides only a link to them.

-   Each text-like value should a string (in Python 3) or a unicode object (in Python 2).
+   Each text-like value should be a string (in Python 3) or a unicode object (in Python 2).

    A sample file can be found in the source as `doc_sets.py.sample